jessepav/lacygoill-wiki-backup/vim/register.md

     " paste the first deleted word, anywhere else
     .

-Since the redo command automatically increments a numbered register, this is equivalent to:
+Since the dot command automatically increments a numbered register, this is equivalent to:

     "1daw
     "2daw